Silverr12/DMA-CFW-Guide/README.md

 > [!IMPORTANT]
-> Once you have completed steps 1-5, you **should, with 98% confidence**, be good to go for BE, EAC, and any other anti-cheat that you can think of **that isn't VGK, ACE, Faceit or ESEA**, they come in the next step :)
+> Once you have completed steps 1-5, you **should, with 98% confidence**, be good to go for BE, EAC, and any other anti-cheat that you can think of **that isn't VGK, Faceit or ESEA**
+> For them your best bet would be lots of trial and error with emulating different devices, doing odd config space changes and changing things around in pcileech, many will not reveal their methods unless they want it detected, so you are mostly on your own there unfortunately.

 ## **6. TLP Emulation**